 In many cases, dental implants offer a better alternative by eliminating most of the load-bearing strain you see in traditional abutments.
 When carefully placed in the bone, an implant mimics the root of a tooth.
 They bear the load that the natural teeth used to hold, sparing the neighboring teeth from excessive forces.
 In some cases, two implants may be used to build a bridge spanning from one solid titanium piece to another.

-Although the planning becomes more complicated with larger spaces, Dr. Lankupalli and Dr. Patel know how to bring the puzzle pieces together to fit any scenario.
+Although the planning becomes more complicated with larger spaces, Dr. Lankupalli and Dr. Yamini know how to bring the puzzle pieces together to fit any scenario.
 Regardless of the scope of your treatment, the steps are similar to deliver a functional, brilliant smile.